Help for the most time-consuming tasks

 What is a GDPR scanner?

-Scan your organization’s databases, file systems, and other data repositories to locate personal data.
-Keeping a record of the personal data you store is a GDPR requirement.
-Most companies struggle with tracking down personal data spread around in different locations, but a GDPR scanner can do it with just a couple of clicks.
+Scan your company’s data systems to find the personal data you have.
+It is a requirement in the GDPR that you register the personal data you store.
+Most companies struggle to find files, emails and images personal data scattered around different data systems, but a GDPR scanner can do it in a few clicks.

-A GDPR scanner may categorise personal data by type, age, location, access and more.
-Then, it’s easy to evaluate whether different types of data are getting appropriate protection.
-It also lets you check if your access controls and data retention policies are working.
+A GDPR scanner can categorize personal data by type, age, location, access and more.
+It is then easy to assess whether different types of data receive the right protection.
+It also allows you to check whether your access control and data retention policies are working.

 Data mapping

-Data mapping scanners can create a visual map or inventory of where personal data is stored within an organization’s systems.
-This helps organizations understand the flow of data and its associated risks.
+GDPR scanners can create a visual map or overview of where personal data is stored in your data systems.
+It helps you understand the data flows and expose the GDPR risks associated with your work processes.

 Consent management

-Some GDPR scanners can assist in managing and tracking user consents for data processing.
-They can, for example, help organizations ensure that they have obtained proper consent for data processing activities.
+Some GDPR scanners can help manage data processing consents.
+They can e.g. help organizations ensure that they have obtained the correct consent for data processing.

 Data Protection Impact Assessments (DPIAs)

-Additionally, GDPR scanners may support the creation and management of DPIAs, which are assessments of the potential impact of data processing activities on individuals’ privacy rights.
+In addition, GDPR scanners can support the creation and administration of DPIAs, which are assessments of the potential impact of data processing activities on individuals’ right to privacy.

-Often, these scanners include security and compliance checks to ensure that the data is adequately protected.
-They can identify vulnerabilities and recommend security measures to address them.
+Often, GDPR scanners include IT security and compliance checks to ensure that personal data is adequately protected.
+They can identify vulnerabilities and recommend solutions.

 Reporting and documentation

-GDPR scanners can generate reports and documentation of your compliance efforts.
-In the event that you are audited, this documentation helps you demonstrate compliance to regulatory authorities.
+GDPR scanners can create the foundation for reports and documentation of your compliance efforts.
+In the event that you are audited, this documentation helps with the Data Protection Authority.

-Further, GDPR scanners provide ongoing monitoring and alerting mechanisms.
-These can, for instance, remind you to check on data, detect changes in your data storage, and/or respond to potential data breaches or violations of GDPR.
+GDPR scanners can provide continuous monitoring and warning mechanisms of personal data.
+They can e.g. remind you to check data, detect changes in your data systems and respond to potential breaches of data security or breaches of the GDPR.

-Of course, the best GDPR scanners combine several of the functions above.
-Overall, GDPR scanners save you valuable time by automating frustrating and time-consuming tasks associated with data management.
+Of course, the best GDPR scanners combine several of the above functions.
+A GDPR scanner can save you valuable time by automating frustrating and time-consuming tasks in connection with data handling.

 Build a strong compliance framework